phyclopsphyclops/phyclops.github.io/_posts/2025-06-01-PhyclopsOneV2-standalone.md

 </form>

-IMPORTANT: Only two devices are currently available for immediate shipping (June 2025).
-If your order is queued as 3rd or later there will be a six to eight week shipping delay!
+IMPORTANT: Only two devices are currently available for immediate shipping (July 2025).
+If your order is queued 3rd or later there will be a six to eight week shipping delay!
 If you do not want to take this risk send us an email to phyclops@protonmail.com and we will notify you once a new batch of devices becomes available for immediate shipping.
 -------------------